lammps/lammps/doc/src/run_style.rst

 simulations using the CHARMM or a similar all-atom force field, but the concepts are adaptable to other problems.
-Without SHAKE, bonds involving hydrogen atoms exhibit high-frequency vibrations and require a timestep on the order of 0.5 fmsec in order to conserve energy.
-The relatively inexpensive force computations for the bonds, angles, impropers, and dihedrals can be computed on this innermost 0.5 fmsec step.
-The outermost timestep cannot be greater than 4.0 fmsec without risking energy drift.
+Without SHAKE, bonds involving hydrogen atoms exhibit high-frequency vibrations and require a timestep on the order of 0.5 fs in order to conserve energy.
+The relatively inexpensive force computations for the bonds, angles, impropers, and dihedrals can be computed on this innermost 0.5 fs step.
+The outermost timestep cannot be greater than 4.0 fs without risking energy drift.
 Smooth switching of forces between the levels of the rRESPA hierarchy is also necessary to avoid drift, and a 1-2 angstrom "healing distance" (the distance between the outer and inner